Saskatoon Property Division Lawyers Helping Clients Divide Their Assets Fairly During Divorce

 If it turns out you want to take more of the non-liquid assets than your spouse, and they agree to this, you can set up an equalization payment to make sure they’re compensated financially.
 For example, if you want to keep a specific property or vehicle that your spouse is not interested in keeping, you can arrange to send them a payment for half the value of the asset.

-Once you arrive at a decision that suits both of you, it’s important to write it down in a legally binding agreement to file with the court.
-If you cannot come to an agreement with the help of mediation, you might have to rely on a court judgment, in which a judge decides for you.
+Once you arrive at a decision that suits both of you, it’s important to write it down in a legally binding agreement .
+If you cannot come to an agreement on your own, you might have to rely on a court judgment, in which a judge decides for you.
 It’s typically better if you and your spouse can come to a compromise together, as you’re more likely to end up with at least some of the assets you want.
 When you come to our Saskatoon law firm, you can get in touch with a property division lawyer who will help identify your family property and ensure that it’s split evenly.
 Call our offices today to begin this important step in your divorce.

 Are Assets Always Split Equally?

 While the family property is usually equally split when married spouses separate, there are some exceptions to this.
-In some cases, a judge might request an unequal division of family property if splitting it evenly would seem unfair to one spouse.
-Before making this decision, the judge would consider how long the married spouses have been together when the property was purchased, how much each spouse contributed to this purchase, how much interest they have in it, and other factors.
+In some cases, a judge might order an unequal division of family property after considering a number of factors to ensure a fair and equitable distribution.

 As you can see, it’s not always easy to determine how to divide your belongings during a divorce.
 Our trusted legal professionals for families in Saskatoon can help identify and claim property for you depending on what the law states you are supposed to do with it.
 Contact our Saskatoon property division lawyers to learn more.